 In addition, if you came to use our Services via a third-party website, we cannot be responsible for the privacy policies and practices of the owners or operators of that third-party website and recommend that you check the policy of that third-party website and contact its owner or operator if you have any concerns or questions.

-9. Transferring your information outside of Europe
+9. Transferring your information outside of the UK

-As part of our own due diligence we have identified that personal data held for and by Herts Young Homeless resides in the EU.
+As part of our own due diligence we have identified that personal data held for and by Herts Young Homeless resides in the UK.
 Herts Young Homeless will continue to monitor this for Herts Young Homeless considering any 3rd party provider changes in the future.
-Should a requirement for data to be transferred outside of the EU in future, Herts Young Homeless will implement controls and safeguards to ensure that equal to or greater data protection measures are enforced and records retained to evidence this.
+Should a requirement for data to be transferred outside of the UK in future, Herts Young Homeless will implement controls and safeguards to ensure that equal to or greater data protection measures are enforced and records retained to evidence this.

 The majority of our services are not intended for and should not be accessed by individuals under 13.
 Our policy is not to intentionally collect, process, maintain or use personal data from any individual under the age of 13 without parental consent.